Course Selection resources for the 2019-2020 academic year have been posted below.

-- Courses offered through VHS are monitored by a CCHS Site Supervisor.
+- Courses offered through an online environment are monitored by a CCHS administrator.

-- Honors Forensic Science (Course 451) for four college credits
+- Honors Forensic Science (Course 451) - 4 college credits

-- Honors Introduction to Personal Finance (Course 771) for three college credits
+- Honors Introduction to Personal Finance (Course 771) - 3 college credits

 Central Catholic wants you to challenge yourself and work to the best of your abilities.
 If you wish to challenge the academic placement we have determined for you in the areas of math, English, biology, social studies, world language, or computer science, you may do so by taking a placement exam(s.)